LostArtefacts/TRX/docs/tr2/README.md

 - expanded maximum texture pages from 32 to 128
 - expanded the number of static mesh slots from 50 to 256
 - expanded maximum number of items (moveables) from 256 to 10240 (1024 remains the limit for triggered items)
+- expanded maximum number of visible enemies from 5 to 32
 - ported audio decoding library to ffmpeg
 - ported video decoding library to ffmpeg
 - ported input backend to SDL